 Her LA home was recently featured in House Beautiful and her appreciation of color, pattern and texture is evident throughout the space; this primary bath may be small at 4x6, but what it lacks in size it more than makes up for in style.

 Continue on to see more of this truly unforgettable space, installation details and wise words from this amazing designer, but if you want more Jungalow-inspiration, head to our Pinterest Board.
 You can also shop Justina's top tile picks (shown below) and get more design tips here.

 This is Justina:

-Can you tell me about this bathroom?
+Can you tell me about the space?
 What did it look like before?
-What did you want to change?
+What did you change?

 How did you come up with your color scheme and design?

-How did the installation go?
+How did the installation process go?
 Did you face any challenges?

-Inspired by The Jungalow?
-Order color samples online now or have some fun with our Color-It Tool.
+Do you love Justina's Jungalow style bathroom?
+Shop Justina's Story now.
 Need some help?
-Simply call, chat or fill out our Design Assistance Form and one of our talented Design Consultants will get back to you shortly.
+Simply call, chat, or fill out our Design Assistance Form and one of our talented Design Consultants will get back to you shortly.